gogovan/flutter-label-printer/README.md

 ### Template YAML

 `example/assets/template_schema.json` is a JSON Schema for YAML format supported by `Template` constructor.
 [Refer to JSON Schema webpage](https://json-schema-everywhere.github.io/yaml) for details.

+#### VSCode Integration

 Start your YAML with
 ```yaml
 # yaml-language-server: $schema=template_schema.json
 ```
 and edit your YAML with [VSCode](https://code.visualstudio.com/) that has [YAML plugin](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) installed.

-### Supported commands
+### Template YAML root
+There are two properties at root, `size` and `commands`, taking an object and an array of object respectively.
+Both are required.

 For each command, a table is provided listing support for each printing SDK.
 Legends is as follows:
 :x: Not supported.
 These parameters will be ignored if sent to unsupported printers.
 :o: Supported.
 :star: Required.

-#### Size
+### Size command
-Command `size` set the printing area. _Note that this command is required and should be the first command, otherwise unexpected behavior may occur._
+The `size` object set the printing area.
 This command create a canvas for drawing items to be printed.
 Call `print` to perform the actual printing.

 | Parameter   | Description                                        | Possible Values                                            | Hanin CPCL | Hanin TSPL |